Karate is like a living thing. Though established relatively recently in the early 1900s, the roots of Karate stretch back over centuries.

 Karate comes from the island of Okinawa and was later refined in Japan.
 Check out this post to learn more about the origins and history of Karate.

-From there, various styles of Karate split off as new schools and prominent Karateka further explored certain aspects of the art.
+From there, various types of Karate split off as new schools and prominent Karateka further explored certain aspects of the art.

 How Many Styles of Karate Are There?